Drone weight lifting capacity depends upon the following factors.

 - Maximum flying time

 This Drone is capable of lifting 235 kg and can fly for 45 minutes.
-It can carrying humans from one place to another.
+It can carry humans from one place to another.

 Factors affecting Weight Lifting capacity of a Drone

 With the increase in payload, drone manufacturers face the challenge of decreased performance.

-Because with added weight, you will notice decrease in
+Because with added weight, you will notice a decrease in